Legal Aid BC

 Legal Aid BC (formerly the Legal Services Society) is the legal aid provider in British Columbia, Canada.

 Services are available for family (separation/divorce and child protection/removal), criminal law matters, and refugee applications, and include legal information, advice, or representation, depending on the client’s legal problem.

 Legal Aid BC is a non-profit organization governed by a nine-member board of directors.
 While the provincial government is its primary funder, the society remains independent of government.
 It also receives funding from other sources, including the Law Foundation of British Columbia and the Notary Foundation of British Columbia.
 Provincial funding has declined over the past two decades, significantly impacting the Society's services and operations (see below).

-Former Attorney-General of Ontario Michael Bryant has been chief executive officer of Legal Aid BC since January 17, 2022.
+Former Attorney-General of Ontario Michael Bryant was the chief executive officer of Legal Aid BC from January 17, 2022, to April 9, 2024, when Salman Azam took on the role of Interim CEO.

+Wendy Jackson became the Chief Executive Officer of Legal Aid BC on February 3, 2025.

 Services

 Legal Aid BC provides three main types of services: information services, advice services, and representation services.
 Information services include outreach worker requests, as well as publications such as self-help manuals, legal aid awareness materials, Aboriginal publications, and general legal information.
 MyLawBC.com provides online guided pathways and dispute support.

 Advice services include criminal, refugee, and family duty counsels, as well as the Brydges phone line (providing "Province-wide, toll-free telephone advice service for persons who have been arrested, detained, or are under active investigation by a law enforcement agency") and the Family LawLINE (a "phone service for financially eligible people that provides information on a variety of family law issues").

 Representation services provide the full services of a lawyer for eligible individuals in the areas of criminal, family, and immigration law.